 While it is ICHM’s preferred policy to place students in paid positions, from time to time students request to be placed in countries which do not pay “trainee” employees.
 Students considering specific industry placement offers will have ample opportunity to assess the conditions and expected earnings before accepting the offer.

 Each WIL placement is typically 20-24 weeks, or 600-800 hours.
 To graduate with the Bachelor of Business (Hospitality Management), as well as successfully passing all academic requirements, students must complete a minimum of 1500 industry hours.

 The ICHM program is accredited with these placements, and international students are not restricted by the usual forty hours per fortnight maximum rules.
 Students undertaking the Masters Professional Practice and Research subject, must be able to provide evidence of 600 hours of industry relevant work to pass the subject.
 There is an exception that students have a minimum of 200 hours industry experience prior to undertaking their Professional Practice and Research in industry.

-The ICD Team keeps in touch with students online, by phone and email.
-Most students in Australia are visited by their ICD Manager, and at times overseas where possible.
+The ICD Team keeps in touch with students by phone and email throughout their placement to ensure success.

-Each WIL semester has three assessments spread across its duration.
-For students completing the Masters - Professional Practice and Research subject, students are required to complete and submit a Research Proposal, Research Report and Reflection Report.
+Students must also complete a set of subject assessment criteria while on placement.
+For students completing Professional Practice and Research subject, they will be required to complete and submit a Research Proposal, Research Report and Reflection Report.